Code-Institute-Submissions/davidcalikes-mypse.ie/docs/AGILE.md

 For security purposes, in order for passports to be created, pupils must have a pupil record that contains their unique Pupil ID.

-User stories include: "View List of Pupil Records", "Create Enrolled Pupil Record view and template" and "Style and format the delete pupil record conformation page"
+User stories include: "View List of Pupil Records", "Create Enrolled Pupil Record view and template" and "Style and format the delete pupil record confirmation page"

 <img src="../docs/agile_images/agile_epic3.png">